Asega-bryan07/Movie-Recommender-App-v2/README.md

 <h3>Using Machine Learning Algorithms</h3>

  <br>
-The Movie Recommender App, is an application that has been developed and trained using machine learning algorithms; the cosine similarity. <br>
+The Movie Recommender App, is an application that has been developed and trained using machine learning algorithms; KNearestNeighbours, BeautifulSoup4, and requests. <br>
 The app has the ability to recommend movies that are almost/similar to the movies that a user of the application will input in the form.  <br>
 There is also an alternative given using dropdown menu where thousands of movies have been referenced, the user only scrolls up and down and then requests for the recommendation.
  <br>